andrew/ultimate-awesome/README.md

 - [awesome-readium](https://github.com/readium/awesome-readium) - ⭐️ Awesome Readium-related resources.
 - [awesome-seed-rs](https://github.com/seed-rs/awesome-seed-rs) - A curated list of awesome things related to Seed.
 - [Awesome-Person-Re-Identification](https://github.com/FDU-VTS/Awesome-Person-Re-Identification) - Awesome Person Re-Identification.
+- [awesome-material-ui](https://github.com/nadunindunil/awesome-material-ui) - A curated list of Material-UI resources and related projects.
+The main idea is that everyone can contribute here, so we can have a central repository of informations about Material-UI that we keep up-to-date .
 - [Awesome-NLP-Resources](https://github.com/Robofied/Awesome-NLP-Resources) - This repository contains landmark research papers in Natural Language Processing that came out in this century.
 - [awesome-ios-security-cn](https://github.com/satan1a/awesome-ios-security-cn) - IOS安全资料整理（中文）.
 - [awesome-platform-engineering-tools](https://github.com/seifrajhi/awesome-platform-engineering-tools) - A curated list of Platform Engineering Tools.